 out of the tank for release

-This past summer I had the opportunity to work as an intern in the Watershed Division for the Maryland Department of Environmental Protection in Montgomery County.
+In the summer of 2012 I had the opportunity to work as an intern in the Watershed Division for the Maryland Department of Environmental Protection in Montgomery County.
 With this internship, I was able to gain experience dealing with stream monitoring, including geomorphological surveying (measuring for erosion), electro-fishing (measuring for pollution tolerance and biodiversity), subsampling macroinvertebrates (measuring for pollution tolerance and biodiversity in bottom dwelling organisms), and data entry (seeing patterns of data from site to site).
 This internship opened my eyes to what is out there in the professional world of environmentalism.
 I intend to keep exposing myself to the different options out there as an Environmental Studies major at SU.

 I'm presently working a seasonal position at the Audubon Society's Project Puffin Visitor Center in Rockland, Maine.
 Each day I share the story of Project Puffin with visitors from all over the world.
 This project was started in 1973 in response to the over harvesting of Atlantic Puffins from the coast of Maine by early colonists.
 The population of Atlantic Puffins has increased from just 2 in 1901 to over 2,000 today!
 This center provides educational opportunities for children and adults alike, from children's seabird programs to Friday night lecture series.
 Project Puffin also provides summer research positions for students and recent grads interested in wildlife biology and ornithology.
 The website is www.projectpuffin.org, be sure to check out the live cams!!